How Project Management Communication is Critical to Project Success

 Clearly define communication channels for keeping stakeholders in the loop regarding any project under management

-How to set up an effective communication system
+How to set up a project communication system

-Now that you know that an effective communication process is critical to the success of your projects, there are steps you can take to create and maintain a project communication system that works for your needs.
-These include:
+Now that you know that an effective communication process is critical to the success of your projects, there are steps you can take to create and maintain an effective project communication system that works for your needs.

 - Analyze your needs.
 Consult relevant staff and find out exactly what they need to do their best work.